SHI-Labs/Versatile-Diffusion/README.md

 │   └── sd-variation-ema.pth
 │   └── vd-dc.pth
 │   └── vd-four-flow-v1-0.pth (originally named vd-official.pth)
-│   └── vd-four-flow-v1-0-fp16.pth (the model with float16 weights, and half the size)
+│   └── vd-four-flow-v1-0-fp16.pth
 ```

+Model named with **-fp16** are models with float16 parameters and correpondingly used in ```--fp16``` evaluation.
+The float16 models are half of the size comparing to the float32 models.

 ## Evaluation